peteroupc/peteroupc.github.io/colorgen.md

 - **CIE.** French initials for the International Commission on Illumination.
 - **Color model.** Describes, in general terms, the relationship of colors in a theoretical space.
 - **Color space.** A mapping from colors to numbers that follows a particular color model.
-- **D50 illuminant.** CIE illuminant that approximates daylight at a correlated color temperature about 5000 kelvins.
+- **D50 illuminant.** CIE illuminant that approximates daylight at a correlated color temperature of about 5000 kelvins.
-- **D50 white point.** The white point determined by the D50 illuminant and the CIE 1931 standard observer.
+- **D50/2 white point.** The white point determined by the D50 illuminant and the CIE 1931 standard observer.
-- **D65 illuminant.** CIE illuminant that approximates daylight at a correlated color temperature about 6500 kelvins.<sup>[(1)](#Note1)</sup>
+- **D65 illuminant.** CIE illuminant that approximates daylight at a correlated color temperature of about 6500 kelvins.<sup>[(1)](#Note1)</sup>
-- **D65 white point.** The white point determined by the D65 illuminant and the CIE 1931 standard observer.
+- **D65/2 white point.** The white point determined by the D65 illuminant and the CIE 1931 standard observer.
 - **IEC.** International Electrotechnical Commission.
 - **Image color list.** Means either&mdash;
     - a list of colors (which can have duplicates), all of the same color space, or